anirudhtopiwala/Box_Point_Ploud_Creation_and_Detection/README.md

 1) **Remove points from bottom of the cube and the overlaying points of the plane** .
 Things tried: tried to remove all the points of cube when z=0, by defining them as NaN, which worked in rviz visualization but when tried to get centroid, the nan values created a problem.
 Therefore not implemented for now.

-2) **Get Orientation of Cube**
-In the current implementation to get orientation of cube, it works when cube angle rotation is less than 45 degrees.
-This is because, the current approach always tries to get the top right corner point of a layer of cube (square), and when the rotation is more than 45, the algorithm will mistakenly identify the right bottom point and therefore giving inaccurate values.
-A more efficient approach can be taking an image of cube from above and getting the angle using image processing.
-This is not tried yet.